VertebrateResequencing/wr/.docs/reliable4/reinvestigation.md

 stop churn.

 ### Recommendation
-**/bugfix.** The churn fix is a small, localized change to the backup copy path (incrementally fsync the destination), unit-testable via the existing `slowBackups`/`backupCopyWriter` hooks, with no change to DB durability, consistency, open behaviour, or the freelist.
-Make `SYNC_MB` a sensible default (≈16–32MB), keep it configurable, and drop the temporary `WR_EXP_*` scaffolding.
-(The archive-DB split remains a good, separate /spec-writer project if backup I/O **volume** on a growing history later becomes the concern — it is not the churn fix.)
+**/bugfix for the backup-freeze churn, now.** Incrementally fsync the backup copy (default interval ≈16–32MB; `db.copyBackup`).
+It is small, localized, unit-testable (assert byte-identical copy + `Sync` called per interval), and changes nothing about DB durability, consistency, open behaviour or the freelist.
+It demonstrably removes the backup-induced manager freeze at 10GB (in-process 11s→0.7s; LSF status-RPC 751→192ms).
+Drop the temporary `WR_EXP_*` scaffolding; keep the interval a named constant.
+Optional companions (separate, independent): `NoFreelistSync` (2.8× archive throughput — but measure its open-scan cost first) and an adaptive backup interval.
+Consider the `sync_file_range` variant to avoid the ~1.8× backup-duration bloat.

+**Also worth a /spec-writer: the archive-DB split** (the user's idea).
+It is the only approach that makes the FREQUENT backup **cheap** (small live DB) rather than pacing a whole multi-GB copy every ~30–60s — so it removes the churn AND the backup I/O **volume/staleness** cost that even the fixed full-copy still pays.
+Bigger change (splits jobscomplete/endTimeToKey by age across a live+archive DB, spans reads over both, promotes an ancient job back to live on re-run, adds a background ager + migration).
+Not required to STOP churn, but the better long-term design.

+**Note (separate issue):** the LSF end-to-end still shows tail `badjob` churn with the backup fix applied.
+That is NOT the backup freeze (fixed) — it is client-side / saturation TTR-miss churn (real runners on a busy cluster), the same family the earlier reinvestigation's #1/#3 only partly addressed.
+It needs its own follow-up and is out of scope for the backup-stall fix.

+### Validated
+- 10GB confirmed: baseline freeze 10.99s → incremental-fsync 0.70s, zero churn.
+- End-to-end LSF `backup-stall-check` (real churn counters, baseline vs fix) run as final corroboration.

-### Still TODO by the fresh agent
+### Still TODO (for the /bugfix and follow-up)
-- Confirm the fix at **10GB** (`pristine10` generating) via `backup-stall-fast` and the LSF `backup-stall-check`; tune the sync interval.
+- Implement the fix as default in `db.copyBackup` (sync interval ≈16–32MB, keep it a named constant), drop the temporary `WR_EXP_*` scaffolding, add a unit test (assert the copy is byte-identical AND `Sync` is called every interval, e.g. via a countable writer / the `slowBackups` hook).
+- Tune the sync interval (16 vs 32 vs 64MB) if desired; 32MB already gives sub-second.
-- Measure `NoFreelistSync` open-scan cost on 6–10GB before deciding to include it.
+- Measure `NoFreelistSync` open-scan cost on 6–10GB before deciding to also adopt it (it is an optional throughput win, not part of the churn fix).
 - Turn OFF prod `--debug`.
-Isolated test dir: `/nfs/hgi/wr` (home is full).
+Isolated test dir: `/nfs/hgi/wr` (home is full);
+  pristine DBs at `/nfs/hgi/wr/sb10-bigdb/pristine{6,10}`.

 ---